Salam Bappu: Biography

 His debut as an independent director was marked by the release of the movie Red Wine, starred Mohanlal, Fahadh Faasil, and Asif Ali.
-His second movie is Manglish casting Mammootty, Holland actress Caroline bech, Vinay fort, Tiny tom.
+His second movie is Manglish casting Mammootty, Holland actress Caroline bech, Vinay Forrt, Tini Tom.
 He acted three Malayalam movies named Kappela (2020), Cabin (2021), Mission C (2021).
 He scripted a Kannada movie named "Srikrishna@gmail.com".
 He was the Vice President of Fefka Director's union.